 Happy Wintertime!
-While the winter season may freeze out activities in much of the country, we here at Red Rock Canyon are blessed with the warm Mojave Desert sun to make it quite a pleasant season for outdoor activities.
+While the winter season may freeze out activities in much of the country, Red Rock Canyon enjoys the warm Mojave Desert sun which makes it quite a pleasant season for outdoor activities.

 Southern Nevada Conservancy and the Bureau of Land Management have put together a full winter calendar of educational events.
 These educational programs are led by Red Rock Canyon naturalists and are free to join (the entrance fee still applies for programs at the Visitor Center and along the Scenic Drive).

 - Take a hike with a Certified Interpretive Guide

 - Meet authors & artists each month during our Second Sunday program

 - Explore topics like plants, wildlife, geology, and more with a Naturalist at a tabletop presentation

 - Meet Jackson the Red Rock Canyon Burro and learn about Nevada's wild horses & burros